underwaterpistol/Fullstack-Assessment/README.md

 Returns a JSON representation of a pet by ID.
 Returns 404 if a pet is not found with this ID.

 `GET /people/:id/pets`
-Returns a JSON representation of a person by ID.
+Returns an array of a person's pets by ID.
 Returns a 404 if a person is not found with this ID, but returns an empty array if the person has no pets.

 ### Post